Justin Devenny: Crystal Palace

+Stoke City

+On 2 September 2026, Devenny joined EFL Championship club Stoke City, signing a four-year contract for an undisclosed fee.
+He scored twice on his debut three days later in a 4–0 win over Charlton Athletic.

 International career

 Despite being born in Scotland, Devenny qualifies for the Northern Ireland national team through his mother.
 He became a regular member of the Northern Ireland U21 team after making his debut in October 2023.
+In October 2024, he scored his first goal for Northern Ireland U21 in a 5-0 win against Azerbaijan U21.

 On 11 November 2024, Devenny was called up to the senior squad for the first time for their Nations League matches against Belarus and Luxembourg.
 He made his senior debut on 18 November 2024, in a 2–2 draw against Luxembourg.
+On 4 September 2025, Devenny scored his first senior international goal in a 3-1 away win against Luxembourg in a qualification match for the 2026 FIFA World Cup.